nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 exploratory RNA-sequencing analysis.
 You will be introduced to R syntax, variables, functions, packages, and data structures.
-You will learn the basics of data wrangling including importing data from files, subsetting, joining, filtering, and more.
+You will learn the basics of data wrangling including importing data from files, sub-setting, joining, filtering, and more.
 You will gain hands-on practice calculating and visualizing differential gene expression using popular open-source packages and public RNA-Seq data from the Gene Expression Tissue Project (GTEx).